hepkosmos/OptiMass/README.md

 #### 4) Working in the job directory:
-Entered the process job directory, you can customize the `main.cpp` for loading your own events, simply it can be compiled by `make`, which generate the executable `optimass.x`
+Entered the process job directory, you can customize the `main.cpp` for loading your own events, simply it can be compiled by `make` to generate the executable `optimass.x`

     $cd <dir_path_name>
     $make